🎉 Limited Time: Save 15% on your first order with code WELCOME15

 Our honest pick

-For most couples, Zola edges out The Knot — but only by a small margin, and primarily because of the completion discount and the Venmo-fee-skip.
-If those don't matter to you (registry is mostly cash funds; guests are older and prefer credit cards; you don't expect to self-purchase anything left over), The Knot's broader retailer integration and more mature website tools may matter more.
+For most couples, Zola edges out The Knot — but only by a small margin, and the margin shrank in 2026 now that The Knot matches Zola's 20% completion discount.
+What's left tilting our pick toward Zola is the zero-fee Venmo path and having addresses in the same thank-you export.
+If neither matters to you (registry is mostly credit-card cash funds; you want big-box retailers synced and tracked automatically), The Knot's broader synced-retailer integration and more mature website tools may matter more.

 What we don't recommend is splitting the registry across both platforms to "get the best of both."
 The reconciliation overhead at thank-you time more than wipes out any per-platform gain.